bashiransari/Restract/readme.md

 ## How to use

-You just need to create the service contract and use RestClientFactory to create the http proxy.
+You just need to create the service contract and use RestClientFactory to create the http client.

 ### Contract